Kintiru/blog/_posts/en/llinear algebra/2023-11-21-Eigenvectors and Eigenvalues.md

 \det(A-\lambda I) = 0
 $$

-By solving the determeinant, we get $n$ th degree polynomial, and this is why $n \times n$ matrix has exactly $n$ roots including multiplicity by the fundamental threorem of algebra.
+By solving the determeinant, we get $n$ th degree polynomial called characteristic equation.

+Also, this is why $n \times n$ matrix has exactly $n$ roots including multiplicity by the fundamental threorem of algebra.

 <details>